Was Jesus God?

 John said, referring to Jesus, the Word, “Through him all things were made; without him nothing was made that has been made”

 ...has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe.
 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heavenIndeed, without the creative ability of Jesus, nothing other than God Himself would exist.
-And, without the sustaining capacity of Jesus and the Holy Spirit, everything which has been created simply would disintegrate.
+And, without the sustaining capacity of Jesus and the Holy Spirit, everything that has been created simply would disintegrate.
 The Father, Jesus, and the Holy Spirit, collectively, are God.
-They can exist as a Unity, or they can exist in multiple forms or facets (see God: One, Two, and Three).
+He exists as a unified single entity, as well as in multiple forms or facets.
+God is both singular and multiple at the same time.